drush-ops/drush/docs/commands.md

 1. The filename must have a name like FooListener.php.
 The prefix `Foo` can be whatever string you want.
 The file must end in `Listener.php`.
 1. The class should implement the `#[AsListener]` PHP Attribute.
 1. Implement the alteration logic via a `__invoke(ConsoleDefinitionsEvent $event)` method.
-1. Along with the alter code, it's strongly recommended to log a debug message explaining what exactly was altered.
+1. Along with the alter code, it's recommended to log a debug message explaining what exactly was altered.
 This makes things easier on others who may need to debug the interaction of the alter code with other modules.
 Also, it's a good practice to inject the logger in the class constructor.

 For an example, see [WootDefinitionListener](https://github.com/drush-ops/drush/blob/13.x/sut/modules/unish/woot/src/Drush/Liseners/WootDefinitionListener.php) provided by the testing 'woot' module.